All Episodes

 And then you're down to branding.

-If that's how conservatism has been created as a brand to people that don't understand it, well, uh, then a candidate's got to go easy on it.
+If conservatism has been portrayed as a collection of real, just stuff, shirt, geeks, and nerds who don't want anybody to have any fun, if that's how conservatism has been created as a brand to people that don't understand it, well, then a candidate's got to go easy on it.

-Uh I think for all these people.
+It's a tightrope, I think, for all these people.

-But I think the best bet is that he's got to have faith that the ardent supporters like you are going to hang in there while he goes out and does what he has to do to get others to uh to join.
+But I think the best bet is that he's got to have faith that the ardent supporters like you are going to hang in there while he goes out and does what he has to do to get others to join.

-Well, like I ask you point blank.
+Well, like, I ask you point blank.

-Here he is ripping into George W. Bush during the debates, ripping in the trace, making these in open primaries, in open state primaries, he's actually making an appeal for liberal Democrats to cross over and vote for him by sounding like Democrats when he started talking about George W. Bush and Jeb Bush.
+He's actually making an appeal for liberal Democrats to cross over and vote for him by sounding like Democrats when he started talking about George W. Bush and Jeb Bush.

 And we all winked.